Universality of excited three-body bound states in one dimension: Results

 \subsection{Energy spectrum}

 We start by analyzing the universality in the energy spectrum of the three-body system.
 In Fig. \ref{fig:spectrum_R23} we present the relative deviation $\Delta\epsilon_{r,n}$, Eq. \eqref{eq:relativedeviation}, between the energy ratio $\epsilon_{r,n}$, Eq. \eqref{epsilon}, obtained in the case of a finite-range heavy-light interaction and the energy ratio $\epsilon_n^\star$, Eq. \eqref{eq:epsilon_star}, for a zero-range heavy-light interaction, Eq. \eqref{eq:fD}, as a function of the two-body binding energy $\E_r^{(2)}$.
 Throughout the subfigures we indicate by filled red and empty blue symbols the results for an interaction of shape $f_\L$, Eq. \eqref{eq:fL}, and $f_\mathrm{G}$, Eq. \eqref{eq:fG}, respectively.
-The top row shows $\Delta\epsilon_{1,n}$ near the first excited heavy-light resonance, $\E_1^{(2)}\to 0^-,$ and the bottom row $\Delta\epsilon_{2,n}$ for the resonance of the second excited state, $\E_2^{(2)}\to 0^-$.
+The top row shows $\Delta\epsilon_{1,n}$ near the first excited heavy-light threshold, $\E_1^{(2)}\to 0^-$, the central row $\Delta\epsilon_{2,n}$ for $\E_2^{(2)}\to0^-$, and the bottom row $\Delta\epsilon_{3,n}$ for the third excited state, $\E_3^{(2)}\to 0^-$.
 The left and right columns display the case of two heavy bosons ($n=0,2,4$) or fermions ($n=1,3,5$), respectively.

-First, we discuss the \textit{weak universality}.
-For both resonances ($r=1$ and $r=2$) and all three-body bound states ($n=0\ldots 5$), the filled red and empty blue data sets are very close to each other.
-As they represent the results for the two different finite-range potentials, they therefore indicate weak universality.
+For all three thresholds ($r=1,2,3$) and all three-body bound states ($n=0\ldots 5$), the filled red and empty blue data sets are very close to each other.
+We highlight that this is true throughout the entire range of two-body energies displayed here.
+Moreover, the deviation between the red and blue data sets is decreasing as the threshold is approached.
+Thus, universality is indicated by the fact that near each threshold, the same energy ratios are achieved for the different finite-range interactions.

-\textit{Strong universality} can be analyzed by comparing the different resonances.
-No large difference between the results for $r=1$ and $r=2$ is visible.
-Moreover, as the relative deviations $\Delta \epsilon_{r,n}$ are decreasing strictly monotonically towards zero, the three-body binding energies for both excited-state resonances converge towards the ones found for the contact interaction and $r=0$.
-This suggests even strong universality in terms of the three-body binding energies.
+Next, we compare the universal behavior near the different heavy-light thresholds.
+For all considered cases $r=1,2,3$, the relative deviations $\Delta \epsilon_{r,n}$ are decreasing strictly monotonically towards zero as $\E_r^{(2)}\to0^-$.
+Hence, the energy ratios $\epsilon_{r,n}$ associated to all three excited-state two-body thresholds converge towards the same limit values $\epsilon_{n}^\star$, Table \ref{tab:epsilonstar}, as for the ground-state threshold.
+This explicitly implies that the universal limits of the three-body energies are identical for symmetric ($r=0,2,\ldots$) and antisymmetric ($r=1,3,\ldots$) weakly-bound states in the heavy-light subsystems.
+Moreover, we observe that for each three-body state labeled by $n$, the results for the considered thresholds $r=1,2,3$ behave almost identical throughout the entire range of two-body binding energies.